Tiago da Silva

-Tiago Felipe Santos da Silva (born March 28, 1985) is a Brazilian-Italian professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
+Tiago Felipe Santos da Silva (born March 28, 1985) is a Brazilian-Italian professional baseball pitcher for the Pericos de Puebla of the Mexican League.
 He has previously played for the Brazil national baseball team and the Italy national baseball team.

 Career

 Macoto Cobras

 On October 3, 2004, da Silva made his professional debut with the Macoto Cobras of the Chinese Professional Baseball League.
 He became a free agent following the season.

 T&A San Marino

 After not playing affiliated ball since 2004, da Silva joined the T&A San Marino of the Italian Baseball League (IBL) for the 2008 season.
 From 2008 to 2013, he played remained with the club, posting a 41–12 win–loss record, a 2.00 earned run average, and 490 strikeouts.
 Following the 2013 season, da Silva became a free agent.

 Delfines de Ciudad del Carmen

 On April 1, 2014, da Silva was assigned to the Delfines de Ciudad del Carmen of the Mexican League.
 He posted a record of 7–4, a 2.07 ERA, and 29 saves.
 He was released by the team on December 31.